Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           scrolls of Contingency from the game.
 In that case, you will need a scroll of Globe of Invulnerability instead of Contingency for the archmagi robe formulas.
           However, this requires SCS of version > v32.8.
+Version 46: (updated by CamDawg)
+        * The compatibility fix with SCS introduced in v45 would fail if SCS was installed first due to a bad path.
+SCS Should be installed after Item Upgrade regardless.